Fallomai/fallom-typescript/README.md

 - ✅ Input/output content (can be disabled)
 - ✅ Errors
 - ✅ Config key + session ID (for A/B analysis)
+- ✅ Prompt key + version (when using prompt management)

 ## Custom Metrics